gruntjs/grunt-docs/Inside-Tasks.md

 ### this.files
 In a multi task, any number of files specified using any of the [file formats](/configuring-tasks#files) are automatically normalized by Grunt into the [Files Array file format](/configuring-tasks#files-array-format).
 It will always be an array of objects, where each object contains a `dest` property (`String` or `undefined`) and a `src` property (`Array` of `String`).

-This example shows how a simple "concat" task might work:
+This example shows how a simple "concat" task might use `this.files`:

 ```js
 this.files.filter(function(f) {